-Plan for Transition to the Entry-Level Doctor of Nursing Practice (DNP) Program
+Transition plan to the entry-level Doctor of Nursing Practice Program

-The Council on Accreditation of Nurse Anesthesia Educational Programs (COA) requires that all students matriculating into a nurse anesthesia educational program on January 1, 2022 or thereafter be enrolled in a program approved by the COA to award a practice doctoral degree.
-The University of New England Nurse Anesthesia program plans to submit its application to the COA for approval to award the Doctor of Nursing Practice (DNP) degree in January 2019.
-Pending approval by the COA, the program plans to enroll its first doctoral cohort of students in May 2020.
-Further information regarding this transition is available by contacting the Program Director Maribeth Massie, Ph.D., MS, CRNA ((207) 221-4519 or email@example.com).
+The Council on Accreditation of Nurse Anesthesia Educational Programs (COA) requires that all students matriculating into a nurse anesthesia educational program on January 1, 2022, or thereafter be enrolled in a program approved by the COA to award a practice doctoral degree.
+The University of New England Nurse Anesthesia program plans to submit its application to the COA for approval to award the Doctor of Nursing Practice (DNP) degree in January 2021.
+Pending approval by the COA, the program plans to enroll its first doctoral cohort of students in May 2022.
+Further information regarding this transition may be obtained by contacting program director Cheryl L. Nimmo, D.N.P., MSHSA, CRNA at (207) 221-4519, or at firstname.lastname@example.org.

-- Admissions are non-rolling with decisions made by the MSNA program Admissions Committee after all candidates have been interviewed in the fall.
+- Admissions decisions will be made by the MSNA program Admissions Committee after all candidates have been interviewed.